-This was the work title of a travel experiment conducted by professional vagabonder Rolf Potts.
+Around the world with NO Baggages was the work title of a travel experiment conducted by professional vagabonder Rolf Potts.
 As the author of Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel, Potts was definitely not the most unlikely candidate to have come up with this kickass travel experiment!
+And he used some amazing concealed carrying clothing to make it all happen….

 In late August of 2010, travel writer Rolf Potts embarked on a trip that is taking him around the world without using a single piece of luggage.
 For six weeks he explored 12 countries on five continents, crossing the equator four times, without carrying so much as a man-purse.
 The few items he brought (including a toothbrush, an iPod, and a few extra items of clothing) are tucked away in his pockets.